-By adopting a horse from this Rescue, you agree to provide the animal with a caring, loving home, or return the horse to the Rescue in the event the horse needs to be placed in a new home.
+By adopting a horse from this Rescue, you agree to provide the animal with a caring, loving home, for the remainder of its life or return the horse to the Rescue.

 Adopters cannot breed, race or resell any equine adopted from Omega Horse Rescue.

 Omega Horse Rescue retains legal ownership of every equine that comes to the rescue, for the rest of its life.
-This “Protective Ownership” stipulation allows us to legally reclaim a horse if at any time it is found to be in an unsatisfactory situation, and place it in a more suitable environment.
+This “Protective Ownership” stipulation allows us to legally reclaim a horse if at any time it is found to be in an unsatisfactory situation.
 This “tough love” rule may seem extreme, but it is intended to ensure the best possible adoption outcome for both horses and adopters.

-1. Fill out adoption application (make sure references know we are going to call)
+1. Fill out adoption application.
+(Be sure references know we are going to call.)

 Note: Average riding horse adoption fees are $2000-$3500.
-Adoption fee is based on the horses capabilities and the investment that has been put into them.
-Companion horse adoption fee is variable but usually less.
+Adoption fee is based on the horses capabilities and the investment made in them.
+A companion horse adoption fee varies, but is usually less.

 Each horse has: coggins, vaccines with boosters, full medical evaluation, riding evaluation, +/-dental, +/- professional training